kaitlynmcl/cli_rpn_calculator/README.md

 2. **Run the Program**:

    `cd` into the `cli_rpn_calculator` repository.

-   Based on your version of Python, you can run run the program using the following command:
+   Based on your version of Python, you can run the program using the following command:

    ```bash
    python3 rpn_calculator.py